emadeldeen24/CA-TCC/README.md

 To fine-tune or linearly evaluate "SupCon" pretrained model, include it in the training mode.
 For example: "ft_1per" will fine-tune the TS-TCC pretrained model with 1% of labeled data.
 "ft_SupCon_1per" will fine-tune the CA-TCC pretrained model with 1% of labeled data.
-Same applies to "tl" or "train_linear".
+The same applies to "tl" or "train_linear".

 To generate the 1%, you just need to split the data into 1%-99% and take the 1%.
 Also, you can find a script that does a [similar job here](https://github.com/emadeldeen24/eval_ssl_ssc/blob/main/split_k-fold_and_few_labels.py).
 However, note that it creates it for 5-fold, so you can set it to just 1-fold.

+### Baselines:
+The codes of the semi-supervised learning baselines I used in the paper are [HERE](https://github.com/emadeldeen24/semi-supervised_baselines).

+The codes of the self-supervised learning baselines I used in the paper can be found in [my other work](https://github.com/emadeldeen24/eval_ssl_ssc).

 ### Training procedure
 To run everything smoothly, we included `ca_tcc_pipeline.sh` file.
 You can simply use it.